uzyovoys/zenbot/_pages/botscript/conversations.md

 </context>
 ```

-You can use an empty context to define a final point of the dialog, which can be achieved through the references from a different branches of the Botscript.
+You can use an empty context to define a final point of the dialog that can be achieved through references from different branches of the Botscript.